Claude Code Workflows That Scale

 ### Additional SEO and Content Freshness Recommendations

-- **Keyword Optimisation**: Ensure that keywords such as "Claude code workflows," "AI-enhanced tools," and "prompt engineering" are strategically placed throughout the post to improve search engine visibility.
+- **Keyword Optimisation**: Ensure that keywords such as "Claude code workflows," "AI-enhanced code review," "AI-driven test generation," and "feature flag management" are well-integrated throughout the content to improve search visibility.

-- **Internal Linking**: Consider adding internal links to other relevant blog posts or resources on your site to enhance SEO and provide additional value to readers.
+- **Internal Linking**: Incorporate links to other relevant blog posts or resources on your site to enhance SEO and reader engagement.

 A practical workflow for using Claude in real engineering teams, from task shaping to safe rollout.